 Enjoy the stunning variety of floral colors at the world-renowned Butchart Gardens, and visit eclectic communities in Victoria, BC’s countryside, and along Vancouver Island’s enchanting coastline.

-Not included in price: admission fees, food, drink, and guide gratuity
+Not included in price: Food, guide gratuity

 Seaside Scenery, Rural Mountain Roads, & a Charming Artist Colony